 The enforcement company will require copies of certain documentation which may include:

-The enforcement company can only suspend action if they are instructed to do so by its client or creditor.
-Until an appeal is finalised, and the original warrant revoked by the court, enforcement action may continue in accordance with the regulations.
+The enforcement company can only suspend action if they are instructed to do so by its client or creditor (local authority or government department).
+Until an appeal is finalised, and the original warrant of control is revoked by the court, enforcement action may continue in accordance with the regulations

 There is a difference between a vehicle that is classed as a tool of the trade compared to one considered necessary or essential.
 For a vehicle to be considered as a tool of the trade you must be able to show that it is vital for both operating your business and is solely used for business purposes.
 This can often be evidenced by insurance documentation showing the vehicle is insured for business purposes only.